-While everyone goes at their own pace and we certainly took our sweet time with photos and victory high fives at the top, I’d leave at least two hours to get from the main junction in Sairee and back again.
+While everyone goes at their own pace and we certainly took our sweet time with photos and victory high fives at the top, I’d leave at least an hour and a half to get from the main junction in Sairee and back again.
 If you are parking at the gym, you can lop half an hour or more off that.
 Hiking on Koh Tao ideally requires an early start in order to beat the mid-day heat.
 We met at 8am and were feeling the heat on the way back, especially once we got back on the main road, where there is no shade.

 It was clear I’d been missing out all these years on Koh Tao — don’t make the same mistake.
 Fraggle Rock awaits!

 Another very popular hike on Koh Tao, due to its easy access from Sairee and the sparkling beach on the other end, is the hike to Laem Tien Bay.
 One sweltering Saturday, Ian and I decided to dognap our friend Sadie and take her for a nice long walk straight across the island.

 This is an incredibly straightforward route to follow, no special map required — as long as you can find the start of the path.
 Again, starting at Sairee you’ll walk up towards the gym, following the main road up until the first really steep hill.
 There you’ll find Tarna Align Resort — turn right and walk up the road with the resort on your left.
 Feel free to ask ask “Laem Tien?” with a pointed finger to anyone milling around, but don’t be surprised if you get a blank smile in return.